 Description of the exhibition

-A new exhibition space on the ground floor presents ‘Fashion from the MoMu Collection’: a permanent display that sheds light on avant-garde Belgian (and international) fashion through silhouettes, imagery and archive material from over 38,000 pieces in the MoMu Collection.
+The exhibition space on the ground floor presents ‘Fashion from the MoMu Collection’: a permanent display that sheds light on avant-garde Belgian (and international) fashion through silhouettes, imagery and archive material from over 38,000 pieces in the MoMu Collection.
 This gives visitors unlimited access to MoMu, even when the temporary exhibitions are being rebuilt.
-The collection presentation will rotate every year to display as much of the MoMu collection as possible, from contemporary fashion to historical clothing, textiles and accessories.
+The collection presentation will rotate every year to display as much of the MoMu Collection as possible, from contemporary fashion to historical clothing, textiles and accessories.

 Ceci n'est pas la mode belge